Akshat271098/PromLib/README.md

     app_scrape_interval : The scrape interval (in seconds) of application level metrics as specified in prometheus.yaml config of prometheus source.
 Eg.: "5s", "15s" ,etc. application_window : Time window over which the average or quantile value for app resource statistsics is to be calculated.
 Eg.: "10m", "300s", etc.
     app_metric_percentile: The percentile value for application resource's quantile statistics calculation.
-Eg. "0.99", "0.95" , etc.
+Eg. "0.99", "0.95" , etc. k8s_control_plane : The control plane <ip> where we want a sample kubernetes based deployment as per outputs from the solver. solver_source : <ip:port> for the host where the dolver algorithm is up and running.